huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 ## Flow Control Mechanisms

-Servers MAY use the "maximum concurrent streams" option of the QUIC transport to limit the number of concurrent streams opened by the client.
-This mechanism will effectively limit the number of concurrent DNS queries that a server can accept.
+Servers MAY use the "maximum stream ID" option of the QUIC transport to limit the number of streams opened by the client.
+This mechanism will effectively limit the number of DNS queries that a client can send.

 # Security Considerations